-- 1.B.III.b.
-The Chair/Director will submit a written report to the Dean, who will review the report and add any comments, including any areas where the member needs to show improvement.
+- 1.C.III.
+The Chair/Director will submit a written report to the Dean, who will review the report and may add comments, including any areas where the member needs to show improvement.
 The Dean may ask to meet with the faculty member and discuss any issues arising from the report.
-Also the member may request a meeting with the Dean to discuss the report. - 1.B.III.c.
-A template shall be developed to facilitate these reviews and shall be approved by JCAA. - 1.B.III.d.
-The Dean will sign the report and a copy will be placed in the member's official file and included in the file used to assess the member for tenure and promotion. - 1.B.IV.
-Units shall keep a catalogue of successful research and teaching dossiers available to all members when the faculty member agrees.
+Also the member may request a meeting with the Dean to discuss the report. - 1.C.IV.
+A template shall be developed to facilitate these reviews and shall be approved by JCAA. - 1.C.V.
+The Dean will sign the report and a copy will be placed in the member's official file and included in the file used to assess the member for tenure and promotion. - 1.C.VI.
+Units shall keep a catalogue of successful research and teaching dossiers available to all members when the faculty member agrees to permit their dossier to be so used.